Balloon printing for kids is a fun process art activity. Use a balloon to stamp paint onto paper and watch the colors blend!

 And remember, by reusing your child’s artwork you are celebrating their creativity and teaching ways to reuse.

-How to Make Painted Paper Collages for Kids
+- How to Do Printmaking for Kids